Building Access Control

 - Access levels are issued only with a key-card/access request with an authorized signature.

-- An authorized individual seeking access must bring his or her UO Photo ID card to the Department of Public Safety to be encoded and to select a PIN.
+- An authorized individual seeking access must bring his or her UO ID card to the UO Card Office to be encoded and to select a PIN.
 Once proper authorization is completed, the card holder information is entered into the access control database and activated.

 Swipe ID card through the card reader located next to controlled doors.
 Hold the card so that the magnetic strip is next to the key pad.
 Swipe down through the reader.
 On older style readers, a flashing green light indicates a PIN is required.
 A steady green light indicates the door is unlocked.
 On newer readers, as pictured above, an amber light flashes to indicate PIN is required.
 A steady green light near the door icon indicates the door is unlocked.

-On newer or remodeled buildings the use of 'prox' cards is in effect.
+On newer or remodeled buildings the use of proximity or "prox" cards is in effect.
 Instead of swiping these cards you simply hold them within range of the reader and through a secure transmission the door will unlock.

-Any person or department issued University card access accepts the responsibility for promptly notifying his or her own supervisor as well as the Police Department in the event the access card is lost or stolen.
+Any person or department issued university card access accepts the responsibility for promptly notifying his or her own supervisor as well as UOPD in the event the access card is lost or stolen.

-Authorized non-University persons such as contractors, window washers, elevator maintenance personnel, etc. who require short-term card access to University facilities shall obtain access cards from UOPD or the Office of the Director of the Physical Plant after paying a deposit or a monetary consideration in the contract for services.
+Authorized non-university persons such as contractors, window washers, elevator maintenance personnel, etc. who require short-term card access to university facilities shall obtain access cards from UOPD or the Office of the Director of Campus Operations after paying a deposit or a monetary consideration in the contract for services.
 Access cards for short-term access shall be issued for a specified time period and must be returned to the issuing office as specified.

 The most common problems with card access are data entry errors and an occasional hardware malfunction.
 If you find your card does not work, please contact UOPD to ensure that it has been programmed correctly.
 The card holder record will also be checked for accuracy.